This set of Engineering Materials & Metallurgy Multiple Choice Questions & Answers (MCQs) focuses on “Annealing – 1”.

 d) Sheet products

 Explanation: When we refer to annealing, usually we only talk about full annealing.
 This method is used to soften the material, to refine crystalline structure, and relieve stresses.
-This method is applied on steel castings and steel ingots.
+This method is applied to steel castings and steel ingots.

 5. For full annealing of hypoeutectoid steels, they are heated in a range above __________